What is a Whitelist?

 Impulse to discuss:

-In the interests of non-discriminatory language, is it reasonable to replace the terms whitelist and blacklist with allowlist and blocklist?
+For the benefit of non-discriminatory language, it may be useful to replace the terms whitelist and blacklist with positive list or allowlist and blocklist.